keplerHaloxx/roblox-chess-script/README.md

 While the server can be used for various purposes, the script is specifically designed for [this game](https://www.roblox.com/games/6222531507/CHESS).
 No other game will be supported.

+## Announcement

+The next version of the server will probably be version 2.0.

+I'm planning on making the app a TUI (Terminal User Interface).
+Stockfish's settings should be a lot easier to change and you'll most likely be able to see performance and activity better (still working on what will be added).
+Feel free to open an issue if you have any suggestions!

 ## How to Run

 1. **Download Stockfish**